Shockwaves From An Era When Pregnant Weight Gain Was Openly Stigmatized

 Alice Gottlieb recalls her doctor screaming at her so loudly that the entire office could hear.
 The topic was her weight.
-“He yelled at me because I gained five pounds,” Gottlieb says, thinking back to the time she ate Chinese food before her OB-GYN appointment in 1972.
+“He yelled at me because I gained 5 pounds,” Gottlieb says, thinking back to the time she ate Chinese food before her OB-GYN appointment in 1972.

 At the time, she said, you were allowed to gain 20 pounds per pregnancy if you weren’t already overweight.

-But there was one caveat: no salt whatsoever.
+But there was one caveat: No salt whatsoever.

 Her doctor was so strict about this that, to this day, Gottlieb — now a grandmother — has still not eaten salt, and has kept her weight steady at 104 pounds.

 “It is ingrained in my brain from the doctor,” she says.

 A woman’s weight during pregnancy was such a big deal just a few decades ago that it left a long-lasting impact on the way many women view their bodies — a curious inheritance through the generations since.